simonktum/cocktail-pumps/README.md

 # Troubleshooting

-In an effort to make this project easily reproducible here are some common issues I ran into:
+To make this project easily reproducible here are some common issues I ran into:

 ## Weightsensors